qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 Quaternion can not only represent a rotating process, it can also represent an orientation.
 You can manipulate portal orientation by `PortalAPI.getPortalOrientationQuaternion` and `PortalAPI.setPortalOrientationQuaternion` .

-IP does not use Euler angle for rotation because Euler angle requires handling many edge cases and is more complex.
+ImmPtl does not use Euler angle for rotation because Euler angle requires handling many edge cases and is more complex.

 ### Chunk Loading API